tvanantwerp/tomvanantwerp.com/packages/astro/src/content/ds-and-a/leetcode-300-longest-increasing-subsequence.md

 ---
-title: 300.
+title: LeetCode 300.
 Longest Increasing Subsequence
 description: Given an integer array, return the length of the longest strictly increasing subsequence.
 ---